0m8y/YouSync/README.md

 - **SoundCloud Support**: Sync SoundCloud playlists.
 - **Spotify Support**: Sync Spotify playlists.

+## Compatibility

+- **Windows**: YouSync has been tested and is confirmed to work on Windows.
+- **Linux and macOS**: Testing on Linux and macOS has not been completed yet but will be done soon.

 ## Installation

 Make sure you have Python and Chrome installed on your system.
 You can install the necessary dependencies with: